Pre-Anuradhapura period: Political History

 The Kingdom of Tambapanni existed from 543 BC to 505 BC.
-According to Mahavamsa, the legendary Prince Vijaya and seven hundreds of his followers came to Sri Lanka after being expelled from Sinhapura in India.
-Vijaya is said to have landed on the island on the day of Gautama Buddha's death, and after reaching the heaven, the Buddha asked the deities to protect him so that he could spread Buddhism in Sri Lanka.
+According to Mahavamsa, the legendary Prince Vijaya and seven hundred of his followers came to Sri Lanka after being expelled from Sinhapura in India.
+Vijaya is said to have landed on the island on the day of Gautama Buddha's death, although it is suspected that the dates have coincided purposefully during writing.
+Before Parinirvana, the Buddha had asked the deities to protect the island because Buddhism will flourish and continue to exist in Sri Lanka.
 Prince Vijaya established the Kingdom of Tambapanni.
 He married a local Yakkhini named Kuveni, and their children gave rise to the Pulinda race (identified with the Vedda people).
-Vijaya also married a princess of the Pandu kingdom (identified with Pandyan kingdom), but did not have any children with her.
+Vijaya also married a princess of the Pandu kingdom (identified with Pandyan kingdom) but did not have any children with her.
 His followers also married maidens sent by the Pandu king, and their descendants gave rise to the Sinhalese race.

 Historiography

 The Pali chronicles, the Dipavamsa, Mahavamsa, Thupavamsa and the Culavamsa as well as a large collection of stone inscriptions, the Indian Epigraphical records, the Burmese versions of the chronicles etc., provide an exceptional record for the history of Sri Lanka from about the sixth century BC.

 The Mahavamsa, written around 400 AD, using the Dipavamsa, the Attakatha and other written sources available, it correlates well with Indian histories of the period.
 Emperor Asoka's reign is recorded in the Mahavamsa.
 The Mahavamsa account of the period prior to Asoka's coronation, (218 years after the Buddha's death) seems to be part legend.
 The account of the Mahavamsa, a Pali text written largely from the Sinhalese perspective, has mythological beginnings but becomes historical from the third century BC, with the arrival of Buddhism under Devanampiya Tissa of Sri Lanka.
 Epigraphic sources also appear with the presence of Buddhism, from about the third century BC.
 The earliest historiographic literature, such as the Mahavamsa, dates to the sixth century AD.
-The entire ancient period of history written in the Mahavamsa, is dominated by the Anuradhapura Kingdom.
+The entire ancient period of history written in the Mahavamsa is dominated by the Anuradhapura Kingdom.
 The medieval period in Sri Lanka is taken to begin with the fall of the Anuradhapura Kingdom in AD 1017.